mhyllander/gpg-bridge-wsl2-ruby/README.md

 prompting for PIN entry.
 The result is that ssh authentication fails unless you are really fast when entering the PIN.

-This is currently handled by overriding a function in net/ssh to enable setting a custom timeout.
-The timeout is now set to 30s.
-(A better future solution would be for net/ssh to allow setting a custom timeout.)
+This is handled by specializing `Net::SSH::Authentication::Pageant::Socket` with a custom `SocketWithTimeout` class that uses a configurable timeout (default 30 seconds) via `SendMessageTimeout` instead of the default.
+This allows gpg-agent.exe enough time to prompt for PIN entry.

 ## Tips when using Remote Desktop